wiebebuis/atv_pcc_jazz/content/index.md

 ---
 title: ATV_PCC_JAZZ
 ---
-This is the knowledge vaultto back up music theory courses for jazz at the Prince Clause Conservatoire.
+This is the knowledge vault to back up music theory education for jazz at the Prince Clause Conservatoire.
 Permanently UNDER CONSTRUCTION.
 :-)